jp1884/techvolution-vegas-baby/TeV - Test - shorter - punchier/80 - Epilogue.md

 I made a new tool that would have helped.
 Not solved.
 Not actual magic, but it majically would have gotten us closer.
 Darth Blockbuster stopped it.
 He'll never say that, or even know it.
 To him the frontline is a place to stand above, not live within.

 I did my best as a protagonist.
 I still wonder how many lives were lost because I failed going all the way, but I did my best.
 The point isn't self-pity.
 The point is self-pity doesn't need to exist in the digital age.
 For the philosophy of digital tools isn't a place of heroic individuals with a mass of extras behind them.
 I pushed as far as I could.
-It's someone else's turn now.
-Everyone is either an extra choosing the best tools, or heroes in waiting in the ruling philosophy of techvolution.
+Someone better can pick up and keep going.
+Everyone is either an extra choosing the best tools, or a hero in waiting, in the ruling philosophy of techvolution.

 Rest assured, the millions of the protagonists inside the open-source community will soon make a app far more powerful than my little thing.
 Darth Blockbuster can't stop it.
 The question is, now that the Sith are defeated, how do we empower you Jedi in the open-source community, to build the future faster.